 Do you still see the law all around you?

-What advice would you give to a first-year law student?
+What advice would you give a first year law student?

-If you were given the blessing and curse of an extra hour every day to do whatever you wanted, what would it be?
+If you had the blessing or the curse of an extra hour in your day, what would you do?

 It may sound counter-intuitive, but since I’ve been working in the sports industry, I have less time to practice sport!
 I would definitely enjoy to have the opportunity to do sport at least once a day – while testing the new technologies that our startups develop!